nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 # Project Overview
 This is a project on that applies Extreme Gradient Boosting (XGBoost) to predict whether a telecom customer will cancel their plan or subscription (churn).
+Seeds are set for reproducibility.
 For more technical details, refer to the Jupyter Notebook file.

 # Data
 - The data is sourced from IBM's Base Samples.
-It contains information on telecom customers and churn such as Contract Type, Monthly Charges, and Tenure.
+It contains synthetic information on telecom customers such as Contract Type, Monthly Charges, Tenure, and whether they churned.
 - A copy of the dataset can be downloaded from: https://www.kaggle.com/datasets/blastchar/telco-customer-churn
 - More information about the data can be found here: https://community.ibm.com/community/user/blogs/steven-macko/2019/07/11/telco-customer-churn-1113